smscommunity/sms-guide/index.md

 **Game**
 *Documentation of game knowledge.*
 1. **Categories**
-Overview of category definitions and routes.
+Overview of category definitions.
 2. **Shines**
 Pages detailing strats for individual shines.
 3. **Tutorials**
 An index of mostly external tutorials.
 4. **Misc**
-E.g. strat timing.
+Game information, TAS, and documentaries.
+5. **Routes**
+Route documents compiled by the community.

 **General**
 *Documentation of anything else – rulesets, tools, methodologies.*